What Is a Good Typing Speed? WPM Benchmarks for 2026

 Bottom Line

 Honestly, "good" just means the keyboard stops being a bottleneck.
 For most people that's somewhere around 50-70 WPM at 95%+ accuracy.
 If you're already there, you're ahead of most.
 If not — a few weeks of deliberate practice (actually deliberate, not just typing more emails) really does move the needle.
+The 10 proven ways to get faster guide is a decent place to start.